MONTH 4, Free

 The best recommendation I can make towards improving your health (and that’s about maintaining a healthy weight, eating well and exercising daily) is to do one thing at a time.

 That’s another reason diets fail.
 They try to get you to change everything at once.
 It’s too hard!
 Far better to work on one thing at a time.
 Choose one thing you can start with.
 Like swapping a snack for something healthier – you might eat a cookie for a snack – try swapping it for a piece of fruit.
 Easy.
 Just one thing.
 Do that for a few weeks until it becomes a habit.
-Then add in something else.
-I can’t tell you what to swap or change exactly without knowing what you eat.
-But you get the idea.
+Then swap something else.

 The biggest message I want to get across is – do one thing at a time!
 Once it becomes easy and a habit, then move onto the next thing.
 This is a really good way to try and change bad habits for good ones and to do it permanently.
 Remember, the weight didn’t arrive overnight.
 It might have taken 10 or 20 years to get to where you are now.
 Why would you think it will come off overnight?
 Or in a week?
 Or a month?
 That’s another problem.
 People want instant results.
 That’s unrealistic.
 Another reason diets’ fail.
 They might give you fast weight loss in the beginning, but they don’t teach you how to change your habits forever.
 Which is why the weight goes back on – and usually more.